Tips To Tempt Your Audience

 Breaking up text with eye-catching images is one way to retain your audience’s attention.
 Other than creating a document that’s more visually pleasing, it can emphasize the fabulous points you are making.
 It’s also another way to show some personality (aka your business brand).
 In addition to graphics, use headings to your best advantage.
 Descriptive headers can tell a story.
 Call outs, block quotes, and bullets can make a lengthy text a joy to read.
 With Flickr and other image sharing sites, it’s easy to add eye candy to any document.

-Bonus Tip: Brand Your White Paper
+Brand Your White Paper

 Your white paper is also a piece of your content marketing strategy.
 So, don’t forget to include a copyright or attribution symbol, logo, website address, and contact information.
 It does you no good if a prospective client downloads it and wants to connect with you later… only to find that’s it is not easy to contact you.
+It might be called a white paper, but you don’t have to leave it just as white paper.
+Add your logo and a footer with some basic contact information as a bare minimum.

 Have a white paper on your website that’s a best seller?
 What’s your secret ingredient?